 Our current reportable segments consist of three types of commercial real estate properties, namely office, hotel and multifamily, as well as a segment for our lending business.
-As of March 31, 2024, our real estate portfolio consisted of 27 assets, all of which were fee-simple properties and five of which we own through investments in Unconsolidated Joint Ventures.
-Our Unconsolidated Joint Ventures contain two office properties (one of which is being partially converted into multifamily units), one multifamily site currently under development, one multifamily property and one commercial development site.
-As of March 31, 2024, our 13 office properties, totaling approximately 1.3 million rentable square feet, were 83.4% occupied, and our one hotel with an ancillary parking garage, which has a total of 503 rooms, had RevPAR of \$166.84 for the three months ended March 31, 2024, and our three multifamily properties were 86.2% occupied.
-Additionally, as of March 31, 2024, we had nine development sites (three of which were being used as parking lots).
-For the three months ended March 31, 2024, our office portfolio contributed approximately 43.2% of revenue from our four segments on a combined basis, our hotel segment contributed approximately 35.0%, our multifamily segment contributed approximately 14.0% and our lending segment contributed approximately 7.8%.
+As of December 31, 2023, our real estate portfolio consisted of 27 assets, all of which were fee-simple properties, and five of which we own through investments in unconsolidated joint ventures, which we refer to as the Unconsolidated Joint Ventures.
+As of December 31, 2023, our 13 office properties, totaling approximately 1.3 million rentable square feet, were 83.8% occupied; our one hotel with an ancillary parking garage, which has a total of 503 rooms, had RevPAR of \$145.80 for the year ended December 31, 2023 and our three multifamily properties were 79.3% occupied.
+Additionally, as of December 31, 2023, we had nine development sites (three of which were being used as parking lots).
+For the year ended December 31, 2023, our office portfolio contributed approximately 46.4% of revenue from our four segments on a combined basis, our hotel segment contributed approximately 34.6%, our multifamily segment contributed approximately 9.4% and our lending segment contributed approximately 9.6%.